Beverage Standards Association Details

 The Benefits of Beverage Standards Association Membership

-New dedicated trade news magazine compiled and edited by Amy Cutter with access for members stories and articles and new for third quarter 2020 extremely low-cost advertising and advertorial opportunities for members at rates greatly reduced when compared with non-members.
+Dedicated trade news magazine compiled by our Editor with access to members’ stories and articles.
+There are low-cost advertising and advertorial opportunities for members at rates significantly reduced compared to non-members.
+The 2023 Features List is available here.

 The beverage industry is a network of people, each with a specialist knowledge and expertise, often built up over decades of experience.
 Through events such as conferences, regional meetings, and training courses, the BSA will facilitate access to that expertise and experience.
 During the Covid 19 lockdown and beyond we have managed to put out much technical and networking information and have grown the membership by a substantial amount in this time.